 Traditional way: Redlining contracts used to be tedious.
 Legal teams would print agreements, manually mark them up, and scan or email versions back and forth.
 Every change had to be reviewed line by line – often across multiple, unorganized versions.

 Digital workflows: Today, tools like Google Docs have entirely transformed the process.
-Teams can collaborate in real time, suggest edits in Suggesting mode, leave threaded comments, and track every change without losing the original version or context.
+Teams can now redline in Google Docs by switching to Suggesting mode, leaving threaded comments, and tracking every change in real time without losing the original version or context.

 Digital redlining simplifies the process and brings much-needed clarity to your contracts, especially when things get complex.